15 Best Delt Exercises for Complete Shoulder Development

 Know About Deltoid Muscles

-While the deltoid is technically a single muscle, anatomically speaking it has three distinct sets of muscles fibers and muscle bellies, which are referred to as “heads.
+While the deltoid is technically a single muscle, anatomically speaking, it has three distinct sets of muscle fibers and muscle bellies, which are referred to as “heads.

 • The anterior deltoid: located at the front of the shoulder and is responsible for flexion and medial rotation of the arm.

-• Posterior deltoid: Located at the back of the shoulder and is responsible for extension and lateral rotation of the arm.
+• Posterior deltoid: Located at the back of the shoulder and responsible for the arm’s extension and lateral rotation.

 The deltoids are responsible for shoulder flexion, extension, and abduction.